 - Start with the longest or shortest wire first, and change one wire at a time to avoid mixing up the firing order.

 - Listen for the “click” to make sure the plug boots and end terminals are fully seated.

 - Follow the original cable routing to avoid crossfire problems.
 Cables for cylinders that fire consecutively should not be routed parallel or be in close proximity to one another.
 Keep them separated by several inches or cross them.

 - All cables should be supported by wire looms, and kept away from exhaust manifolds and sharp edges.

-Or you can just come to our repair shops in Hamilton and Stoney Creek, and we can take care of your car for you!
+Or you can just come to our repair shops in Hamilton, and we can take care of your car for you!